The Community Trigger gives victims and communities the right to require action be taken where an ongoing problem has not been addressed.

 What decisions can the ODG make?

-You will be notified of the outcome within five working days of the ODG meeting.
+You will be notified of the outcome within five working days of the JAG meeting.

-- ODG may decide that the Community Trigger criteria have not been met.
+- JAG may decide that the Community Trigger criteria have not been met.

-- ODG can agree that the criteria have been met but at present there is no further action that can be taken.
+- JAG can agree that the criteria have been met but at present there is no further action that can be taken.

-- ODG agrees that the Community Trigger has been met and will recommend that further actions be taken.
+- JAG agrees that the Community Trigger has been met and will review the action plan.

 How to Appeal

 If you are not satisfied with the decision made on your case, you can ask for a Community Trigger Appeals/Review Panel.
 The panel consists of two Heads of Service and the Chief Inspector of the Police.
+The Police Crime Commissioner will also be notified of the appeal application.
 An appeal will only be considered on the following grounds:

 - The Community Trigger procedure was not correctly followed.